ISISComputingGroup/ibex_developers_manual/Umbrella-Tickets.md

 Umbrella tickets (or Epics in agile speak) are over arching tickets which contain multiple stages.
-Sometime you may feel it is beneficial for you or the reviewer to split a ticket which has been agreed in backlog prep into multiple smaller tickets; in this case you an umbrella ticket.
+Sometime you may feel it is beneficial for you or the reviewer to split a ticket which has been agreed in backlog prep into multiple smaller tickets; in this case you create an umbrella ticket.

 ## Case 1 Before working on an original ticket it is clear it should be split